AdguardTeam/AdguardKnowledgeBase/pages/05.android/06.solving-problems/docs.en.md

 * [Low Level Settings guide](http://testkb.adguard.com/en/android/solving-problems/low-level-settings)
 * [How to block ads in Youtube app](http://testkb.adguard.com/en/android/solving-problems/youtube-ads)

+This section is regularly updated.
 If you haven't found a solution to your problem in our knowledge base, [Adguard Support Team](http://testkb.adguard.com/en/technical-support) will be happy to help.